 After the cramping has passed, you may have pain and tenderness in your leg for several hours.

-In three out of four cases, leg cramps occur at night during sleep.
+Three out of four cases occur at night during sleep.

 What causes leg cramps?